Infrared Portable Heaters: Safety, Efficiency & Buying Guide

 Assess the Space

 Consider room size, ceiling height, insulation and how frequently the area is used.
-A desk zone does not need the same approach as a living room support heater.
+A desk zone does not need the same approach as a living room support heater, and an outdoor seating area is a different job again.

 Check Specifications

 Compare wattage, heating element type, intended coverage area and safety features.
-A 220W under-desk heater, for example, solves a very different problem than an 800W panel heater on feet.
+A 220W under-desk heater solves a very different problem than an 800W panel heater on feet or a 2000W patio heater with stand.

 Are infrared portable heaters safe to leave unattended?